 The trick is to turn public attention away from the brutality of raw power.
 Propaganda offers a story, a pleasant form of indoctrination.
 All Americans, on some level, know we are ruled by violent authoritarians and homicidal psychopaths.
 A good story makes us feel better about why we don’t revolt, why we stand by in complicity as millions suffer and die at the hands of the ruling elite, why we allow the theft of hundreds of trillions of dollars and the poisoning of the earth, leaving a horrific inheritance to our children and grandchildren.

 Propaganda comes in many forms such as the daily mindless experience of the propaganda model of news or the invasive nature of corporate astroturf.
 But it has often been implemented as straightforward political rhetoric, propaganda campaigns, and psyops — see COINTELPRO and Operation Mockingbird.
-And look at the involvement of the CIA and Pentagon in education, art, literature, movies, video games, music, magazines, journals, and much else; even or especially philosophy and literary criticism — see the CIA obsession with postmodernism (CIA and the Cultural Cold War).
+And look at the involvement of the CIA and Pentagon in education, art, literature, movies, video games, music, magazines, journals, and much else; even or especially philosophy and literary criticism — see the CIA obsession with postmodernism (Frances Stonor Saunders, The Cultural Cold War).
 Not to mention the CIA and FBI infiltration of organized labor, student groups, church organizations, and much else.